jonatas/timescaledb/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install the development dependencies.
 Then, `bundle exec rake test:setup` to setup the test database and tables.
-Finally, run `bundle exec rspec` to run the tests.
+Finally, run `bundle exec rake` to run the tests.

 You can also run `tsdb` for an interactive prompt that will allow you to experiment.